List of The Power of Five characters: Richard Cole

 Richard Cole is a journalist first introduced in Raven's Gate where he helps Matt Freeman out with his troubles with the heartless witch Jayne Deverill.
 He was a journalist for the Greater Malling Gazette in Greater Malling, Yorkshire, living in York.
 At the end of the novel Richard pushes Deverill in a pool of radioactive acid when she tries to strangle Matt.

 In the second novel, Evil Star, Richard left his job as a journalist for the Greater Malling Gazette and worked on another newspaper, The Gipton Echo.
 He agrees to go to Peru with Matt and gets separated from Matt when their taxi from the airport was ambushed by the Incas, who were actually preventing them from being captured by the police.
 He stays at Vilcabamba, the lost city of the Incas, and reunites with Matt who went to the Nazca Lines to find the second gate.
 The Incas gifted him a tumi, a sacrificial sword which possesses an ancient magic thus making the sword visible only to him, but with a warning that when the time would come to use it he would regret it.

 He does not appear much in Nightrise, though he does appear briefly.
 But in Necropolis, he makes a bigger appearance when he goes with Matt and Jamie to London to try to find Scarlett Adams, the last of the Five, and then goes to Hong Kong with them via Macau before they are attacked and separated.
 He reunites with the Five at the Tai Shan Temple.
 He is then paired with Scarlett when he went through the door in the Tai Shan Temple.

 In Oblivion, Richard and a severely-injured Scarlett arrive through the door under the pyramids in Egypt.
 However, due to the ten years that had passed because of the door's malfunction, the country is now engulfed in a civil war between the military government dominated by the Old Ones and a group of freedom fighters led and funded by the Nexus.
 He later encounters a teen girl named Holly, who Jamie met at St Boltoph's in England.
 When Matt is captured and tortured by the Old Ones due to Scott's betrayal, Richard stabs Matt with the tumi, to provide him with a swift death, thus enabling his past self to replace him.
-Richard and Holly help the Gatekeepers defeat the Old Ones in the battle at Oblivion; and eventually Richard and Holly marry.
+Richard and Holly help the Gatekeepers defeat the Old Ones in the battle at Oblivion; and after the departure of the Five, they return to England and live as neighbours.
 The Gatekeepers return to the Dreamworld to live, and Richard and Holly wait for their chance to permanently live there.

 At university Richard studied journalism, politics and the history of geography.
 In Necropolis, his knowledge of historical maps helped him to decode St Joseph's diary and find out where the Gatekeeper's portals are.